Alex-wills/git_tutorial/README.md

 To run the scripts to use a test look at the *scripts* file to see which one you would like to run.
 An example of this is to run the unit tests by running:
 `docker-compose exec -T web sh ./scripts/run_unit_tests.sh`

+> If when testing you receive an error similar to: `Error 111 connecting to 0.0.0.0:XXXXX.
+Connection refused` then you will have to make sure your REDIS_URL in the env file has the correct port.
+This can be checked by typing `docker ps` and seeing what *PORT* the *IMAGE* `redis:alpine` has.

 ### *PyCharm*
 Use the PyCharm extension **EnvFile** to edit the configuration on the test you are trying to run.
 Select your *.env* file to use (Press the eye symbol to show hidden files) so that the test uses the environment variables you have configured.